oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 If you'd like to get a sense of what a proposal might contain, please see our [GSoC 2020 page](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2020) for examples of proposals that we accepted in 2020.
 Note that the [GSoC Proposal Template](https://docs.google.com/document/d/1fZ8yJG70zoANYGJgOv5wsIzz3arOX4Up4EJqfUU6nis/edit) was edited for 2021, so please be sure to follow the 2021 template.

-_**Note:** although some of these proposals are a bit on the long side, there's **no** formal length requirement for your proposal.
+_**Note:** although some of the previous years proposals are a bit on the long side, there's **no** formal length requirement for your proposal.
 In general, the quality of what you write is much more important than the amount of text you write, and we encourage you to write shorter proposals that still convey the main aim of the project.
 For the actual requirements, please see the [GSoC Proposal Template](#gsoc-proposal-template) section above._

 ## Types of work related to Oppia projects
 In order to ensure a well-rounded engineering experience, developers will do some or all of the following depending on their project: